 I’m aware my standards have slipped since becoming a cycling gent, and I often don’t buy the latest fad.
 Regular readers know, I value stuff that’s purposeful and lasts.
 But I believe, in fact, that cycling should enhance my appearance as well as my wellbeing.

-So, this week I’m inviting you to “Cycling Gent” on the SplashMaps YouTube channel; a new series of 1 minute“how to” videos that’ll help you arrive on time, in great condition and looking sharp whatever the weather.
+So, I’m inviting you to “Cycling Gent” on the SplashMaps YouTube channel; a new series of 1 minute“how to” videos that’ll help you arrive on time, in great condition and looking sharp whatever the weather.
 Don’t get me wrong!
 I’ve got a loooong way to go to shake that scruffy image, but I hope you’ll enjoy taking the journey with me.

-Focussing on shoes
+Episode 1: Focussing on shoes

 This week I’m focussing on shoes.
 Often they’re the first thing that gets you sized-up, but they’re normally the first thing to get compromised when you commute by bike.
-The ones that are great for the office are not first choice on the pedals.
+The ones that are great for the office are not the first choice on the pedals.
 And the best practical, speedy and efficient shoes for your ride could cobble your Wall Street stride.
 My issues?

 - My cycle shoes are old and scruffy,